roerdinkholder/dndwm/README.md

 To build the project, run the following command:
 * npm run build

-To host the project on your machine (http://localhost:8080) using Static webserver:
+To host the client project on your machine (http://localhost:8080) using Static webserver:
 * npm install node-static -g
-* static
+* static client --gzip